Due to the generosity of a Friends of Midway Atoll member, every membership or donation is matched dollar-for-dollar through December 31, 2024!

 Your Sunday Morning Moment on Kuaihelani (Midway Atoll) with Joe Owen

-Grab your cup of joe every Sunday morning and enjoy imagery captured by Joe Owens .
-Joe is currently a U.S. Fish and Wildlife Service Volunteer on Midway Atoll National Wildlife Refuge.
-When his six-month volunteer assignment ends March 15, 2025 we will continue to share his gifts forward with you right here and on…
+Grab your cup of joe every Sunday morning and enjoy imagery Joe Owen's insight and imagery.
+Joe worked as a U.S. Fish and Wildlife Service Volunteer on Midway Atoll National Wildlife Refuge September 2024 through March 13, 2025.
+Although his time on Kuaihelani has come to an end, his gifts will continue to be shared…

 Continue Reading Your Sunday Morning Moment on Kuaihelani (Midway Atoll) with Joe Owen